F.A.Q

 Q. I wear prescription glasses will I still need safety glasses?

 A. If you have prescription sunglasses, please bring them.
-We have the option of our fashionable googles that can also be worn.
+We have the option of our fashionable goggles that can also be worn.

 Q. I wear contact lenses what should I do?